Goca7/book-club-full-stack-project/README.md

 The layout adjusts to ensure that all elements—such as the navigation bar, hero section, featured books, and call-to-action buttons—are presented in an optimal format for each screen size.
 This guarantees a consistent and user-friendly experience, regardless of the device used.

+### Cross-Browser Compatibility Testing

+The website was tested across multiple web browsers, including Chrome, Edge, and Firefox, to ensure cross-browser compatibility.
+All features, including navigation, user interactions, and responsiveness, performed as expected, with no display or functionality issues observed.
+This confirms that the website delivers a consistent user experience across these major browsers.

 ## Note on SECRET_KEY

 - I created a new SECRET_KEY and set it as an environment variable in the env.py file.
 I modified the settings.py file to retrieve the new SECRET_KEY from the environment variables.
 To ensure the security of my Django app on Heroku, I set the SECRET_KEY as a config variable on Heroku as well.